gomorpheus/morpheus-docs/integration_guides/azure_stack.rst

 * Virtual Network(s)
 * Storage Account(s)
 * Network Security Group(s)
-** Inbound ports open from {morpheus} Appliance: 22, 5985, 3389
+** Inbound ports open from |morpheus| Appliance: 22, 5985, 3389
-** Outbound ports open to {morpheus} Appliance: 80, 443
+** Outbound ports open to |morpheus| Appliance: 80, 443

 ..
-NOTE:: Proper Network and Network Security Group configuration is required for {morpheus} agent install, communication, and remote console access.
+NOTE:: Proper Network and Network Security Group configuration is required for |morpheus| agent install, communication, and remote console access.
 Other configurations, such as docker instances, will need the appropriate ports opened as well.

 Required Credentials & Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Credentials to integrate {morpheus} with Azure Stack are located in both the public Azure Portal and the Private Azure Stack Portal.
+Credentials to integrate |morpheus| with Azure Stack are located in both the public Azure Portal and the Private Azure Stack Portal.
 The Azure Active Directory Application used must be an owner of the Azure Stack subscription.

 * Azure Portal:
 ** Azure Active Directory Application Credentials